With The Beatles

 In the studio

-The group recorded 13 takes of the song on 11 February 1963, although when it was deemed surplus to requirements the tape was destroyed.
-Seven months later they resurrected it for With The Beatles, completing it in nine attempts on 12 September 1963.
+The Beatles recorded 13 takes of ‘Hold Me Tight’ on 11 February 1963, but when it was deemed surplus to requirements the tape was destroyed.

 I can’t remember much about that one.
 Certain songs were just ‘work’ songs, you haven’t got much memory of them.
 That’s one of them.